marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 - **Complex Influences**: The scatter plot and model results imply that GDP growth is influenced by a complex set of factors beyond population density growth.
 The weak relationship observed underscores the need for a more nuanced approach to understand the drivers of GDP growth.

 - **Model Improvement**: To enhance the model’s explanatory power, it would be beneficial to explore additional predictors and refine the model.

-~~1. **Initial Data Preparation:** Before proceeding with the actual analysis, it was necessary to merge the two datasets into a single dataframe.2. **Merging Datasets:**For effective data integration, merging typically requires at least one common column or key from each dataset.
-In this case, the columns used for merging are country from the HDI dataset and Country Name from the Development Indicators dataset.
-Before proceeding with the merge, I assessed whether these columns contained matching data to ensure alignment~~

 ### Question 2: In which regions of the world did Human Development Index (HDI) grow the most during the 21st century?